gadjetnut/cc1110/README.md

 # How to compile
 I do all my dev on a Windows PC in VS-Code but run WSL in a terminal window that gives me a Linux distro (pick the one you want e.g. Debiana nd Ununtu) that I use for compiling.
 You can eun Linux on Windows 10 for free which has been great.

-Install SDCC from their website and follow their instructions but it shoudl be as easy as :
+Install SDCC from their website and follow their instructions for your OS but it should be as easy as :

 `sudo apt-get install SDCC`